 Logging and related work, as well as manufacturing jobs can be dangerous.
 Should you or a loved one, be injured due to the wrongdoing or negligence of another, call Altizer Law, P.C., to help you if an insurance company fails to provide a reasonable and appropriate settlement for your injuries and harms.
 We negotiate with insurance companies every day.
 We can represent you to achieve the best possible outcome.

 Medical mistakes happen every day.
 Some of these mistakes are harmful or fatal.
 Medical providers are committed to providing quality care to patients.
 However, it is unfortunate that sometimes mistakes are made.
-If you are harmed due to the negligence or the mistakes of a medical provider, or a loved one is harmed due to nursing home abuse or neglect, call the experienced medical malpractice attorneys of Altizer Law, P.C.
+If you are harmed due to the negligence or the mistakes of a medical provider, or a loved one is harmed due to nursing home abuse or neglect, call Bettina Altizer, an experienced medical malpractice attorney, and the team of Altizer Law, P.C.
 Our team will surround you with compassionate care and immediately go into action to prepare your case for negotiation or trial.

 For all who wish to understand the region’s history with lead production and with the railroads, two sites are of particular interest: the Chesapeake and Ohio Railway Heritage Center and the Alleghany Historical Society.
 The historic Humpback Bridge (dating from 1857) was built with the center of the bridge 4 inches higher than the ends.
 It is now closed to traffic, but can be visited.